nabu-platform/nabu-frameworks-cdm/protected/documentation/readme.md

 - for "optimized" batch syncs you usually need a last run which you would need to manage somewhere anyway
 - we would prefer a centralized overview of _all_ the moving parts involved in the CDM syncs, this also means centralized logging to figure out what went wrong (if anything)
 - we can internalize logic like "optimized batch pull" through configuration rather than you having to actually code those things into your solution

+## Relations

+A relation is unidirectional which means if a system actually has a bidirectional relation between two entities, two relation entries must be created: one in each direction.

+The reason for this is that a lot of relations are 1-*.
+If we sync the * we will usually get the correct relation to the 1, but when we are syncing the 1, we usually won't be getting the correct relations to the *.
+This leaves us with a problem when syncing the one: is the relation no longer needed?
+Is it simply unknown from that end of the relation?

+The system expects the pull services to always send all relations that are known, any relation that is not explicitly reinforced to exist will be removed upon pull.

+We provide you with the existing relations

 ## Deletes